- unsafe.Pointer

 useResource(r);

-// The JVM ensures that r will not be collected prematurely
+// The JVM guarantees that r will not be collected prematurely

 // KeepAlive is not needed